awsdocs/aws-net-developer-guide/doc_source/route53-apis-intro.rst

 .. note:: This topic assumes you are already familiar with how to use |R53| and have already installed the |sdk-net|.
-For more information about |R53|, see the `Amazon Route 53 Developer Guide <Welcome>`.
+For more information about |R53|, see the :r53-dg:`Amazon Route 53 Developer Guide <Welcome>`.
 For information about how to install the
    |sdk-net|, see :ref:`net-dg-setup`.

 The basic procedure is as follows.